© 2018 Miraculo Inc. All Rights Reserved

 Open surgery involves a larger cut or incision, from your wrist to your palm, which is up to 2 inches long.
 Endoscopic surgery makes one opening in your wrist and may also make one in your arm.
 These cuts are smaller in size, at about half an inch each.
 The surgeon then places a tiny camera into one of the openings which guides him as he cuts the ligament.

 Carpal tunnel release surgery does not require you to stay in the hospital for long and you are able to return home the very same day.
-It is commonly done under local anesthesia.
-Unlike general anesthesia, local anesthesia is pain control medication for a specific area.
-Local anesthesia will not make you sleepy and may be used with other pain medications for stronger pain relief.
+It is commonly done under local anaesthesia.
+Unlike general anaesthesia, local anaesthesia is pain control medication for a specific area.
+Local anaesthesia will not make you sleepy and may be used with other pain medications for stronger pain relief.

 After open surgery, the hand is wrapped and the stitches are removed 1 to 2 weeks later.
 The symptoms may go away directly after surgery or take several more months to subside.
 You will be recommended to not use your hand heavily for up to 3 months.
 When you can return to work varies.
 It depends on whether you had surgery on your dominant hand and what is physically required of you at work.